feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 ## If you would like run this demo, please download the 2 notebook files before running them in your workspace:

-**1. Locally (for example, jupyter notebook):**

-* Please follow [this](https://www.tensorflow.org/tutorials/images/transfer_learning) link for tensorflow transfer learning tutorial.
-* To use MLflow locally, you may need to add additional steps for configuration and code.
-These steps include but not limited to
-    ```pip install mlflow``` for installing MLflow locally, and
-    ```!mlflow ui``` for viewing the MLflow UI.
+**1. You may directly view the code from the notebooks inside of the `databricks_version` folder on Github;**

-**2. Or on Databricks Community Edition (it is free. note: it is different from the Databricks Free Trial version):**
+**2. Or run them on Databricks Community Edition (it is free. note: it is different from the Databricks Free Trial version):**

   (a) First sign up for a free Community Edition account, please refer to this [doc](https://docs.databricks.com/getting-started/community-edition.html) if you have questions.
 You can use [this link](https://community.cloud.databricks.com/login.html) to sign in if you have an existing account.
 ![image](https://user-images.githubusercontent.com/109642474/180575265-ecbf6401-bf87-4fa3-b769-965318ff1790.png)